Telogen Effluvium: Causes, Treatment, and Regrowth

 If you are experiencing hair loss, it is important to speak with a healthcare professional to determine the underlying cause and develop an appropriate treatment plan.
 In most cases, telogen effluvium will resolve on its own once the underlying cause is addressed.

-Telogen effluvium: Women
+Telogen Effluvium: Women

 Telogen effluvium is a form of hair loss that occurs when a large number of hair follicles enter the resting (telogen) phase of the hair growth cycle at the same time, leading to increased shedding of hair.
 Telogen effluvium can be caused by a variety of factors, including hormonal changes, stress, nutritional deficiencies, medications, and medical conditions.

 Telogen effluvium can affect both men and women, but it is more common in women.
 Women may be more susceptible to telogen effluvium due to hormonal changes that occur during pregnancy, childbirth, and menopause.
 In addition, women may also experience telogen effluvium as a side effect of birth control pills or other hormonal treatments.
+Telogen Effluvium (TE) in women shares many similarities with TE in men, but there are some differences, particularly in terms of triggers and hair loss patterns:

 Symptoms of telogen effluvium in women may include increased hair shedding, thinning of the hair, and a reduction in hair volume.
 However, unlike other forms of hair loss such as androgenetic alopecia (female pattern hair loss), telogen effluvium does not usually cause bald patches or permanent hair loss.